EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

    - Request: "Explain the dependency injection pattern in #file"

 2. **Cross-File Analysis**
-   - Ask: "How does TaskController.php interact with TaskService.php?"
+   - Ask: "How does src/Controllers/TaskController.php interact with src/Services/TaskService.php?"
-   - Request: "Show me the data flow from TaskController to Task model"
+   - Request: "Show me the PHP data flow from TaskController to Task model through the service layer"

 **Learning Goal:** Learn to leverage file context for deeper code understanding.